Deploying a Phoenix app on Fly.io

 At which point, Chris McCord (the creator of Phoenix) joins the thread and recommends bumping Erlang/OTP major versions to get access to the missing function.
 He also patches DNSCluster to support Erlang/OTP 24 (link).

-This is undenaibly cool - sure, I just spent an embarassing amount of time trying to brute force my way through a walkthrough containing roughly six total commands.
+This is undeniably cool - sure, I just spent an embarassing amount of time trying to brute force my way through a walkthrough containing roughly six total commands.
 But it feels neat that the creator of "the Rails of Elixir" still pokes around on the forums and makes sure people are having a good experience using the framework.

 We're in the home stretch - let's quickly finish the walkthrough.